abdultamim02/Accelerated-Computing/README.md

 -For *MAC* Users:

 - Open the Terminal App
-- Enter the Following, then Press `Enter`:
+- Run the following, then Press `Enter`:

 ```bash
 ssh <YourUsername>@dgx.sdsu.edu